d-ries/linux-essentials/06_software/01_course.md

 * `-f`: Stands for file.
 This uses the argument after the options as the path of the archive we want to extract.
 * `-z`: This makes sure we run the file through `gzip`, another archive tool.
 The extention `tar.gz` hints that it is processed through `gzip`.
 * `-C`: This changes the directory before extracting to the path supplied as an argument.
 This means the contents will be extracted in this folder.
+* `-t`: Will only list the contents of the archive to the screen.
+It will not unpack anything.

 ## dpkg
 `dpkg` is package manager for Debian-based systems.
-Where Ubuntu uses `apt` as the default package manager, we can also use `dpkg`.
-We can use `dpkg` to install / remove / ... `.deb` files.
+Where Ubuntu uses `apt` as the default package manager, we can also use `dpkg`. `dpkg` was the predecessor of `apt-get` and `apt`. `dpkg` doesn't make use of repositories, so we have to have the installer file before using the command.
+It also doesn't download dependencies automatically.
+That's why they used to call it *the dependancy hell*  We can use `dpkg` to install / remove / ... `.deb` files.
 The example below installs the package `yourpackage`:
 ```bash
 student@linux-ess:~$ sudo dpkg -i yourpackage.deb
 ````